A gallery of beautiful photos of cast ironwork friezes in Australia with a mathematical discussion of the classification of frieze patterns.

 Patterns that repeat in a line are strangely interesting.
 How many types are there and how do you tell one type from another?

 Some local pupils lost a geometric opportunity recently as they surveyed the cars in the car park.
 Did you know that car tyres, and the wheels that they on, are a rich source of geometry?

-For example, design your own set of three shapes (drawn on a square grid, as above), keep the total area 10.
 How many ways can they be arranged to make symmetrical shapes?